FoalTS/foal/docs/tutorials/simple-todo-list/1-installation.md

 The outer `my-app` root directory is just a container for your project.
 - The `config/` directory contains configuration files for your different environments (production, test, development, e2e, etc).
+- The `node_modules/` directory contains all the prod and dev dependencies of your project.
 - The static files are located in the `public/` directory.
 They are usually images, CSS and client JavaScript files and are served directly when the server is running.
 - The `src/` directory contains all the source code of the application (TypeScript files and HTML templates).
   - The inner `app/` directory includes the components of your server (controllers, templates, services, hooks, sub-apps).